In this post, we’ll cover the banks and credit unions with the best TFSA savings account rates in Canada for 2023.

 1. EQ Bank TFSA Savings Account

-With a current rate of 2.30%, the EQ Bank TFSA Savings account currently has the highest rate among the Canadian banks.
+With a current rate of 3.00, the EQ Bank TFSA Savings account currently has one of the highest rate among the Canadian banks.
 Here are some other features of the account:

 - No minimum balance